esha/vista/README.md

 }, 'inline-block');
 ```

-Of course, only the last two actually have to be done with JavaScript.
-Neither functions, nor URL tests with spaces in them can be defined as tests via markup at this time, though the intention is to support them eventually.
+Of course, only the last one actually must be done with JavaScript.
+Functions may not be defined as tests via markup at this time, though they may be supported (via reference) eventually.

 ### Using Your Views